On the Injectivity Radius of the Stiefel Manifold: Numerical investigations and an explicit construction of a cut point at short distance: On Cut Points and a bound of the Injectivity Radius

+or there exists a closed geodesic, with length less than $2\sqrt{\frac{4}{5}}\pi$.
+In \cite[p.
+94]{Quentin} and also in \cite[Theorem 6.1]{absil2024ultimate}, however, it is shown that closed geodesics in $St(n,p)$ have at least length $2\pi$.
 Thus, for the injectivity radius of the Stiefel manifold, the estimate \eqref{eq:injrad} holds.\\ A special feature of the Stiefel manifold as a homogeneous $O(n)$-space is described in the following.
 Let $\gamma:\left[0,1\right]\to St(n,p)$ be a geodesic starting from $U$ with $\Delta = UA + U^\perp B$.
 Further, let $Q\in O(n)$ be an arbitrary orthogonal matrix and define $\hat \gamma := Q\gamma$.
 Then $\hat\gamma$ defines the geodesic with starting point $Q U$ and velocity $Q^T\Delta = (QU)A + (QU^\perp)B$.
 Hence, both tangents are parameterized by the same matrices $A$ and $B$.
-Since the calculation of the length of the geodesics and the evaluation of Jacobi fields as the directional derivative of the Riemann exponential depends only on the matrices $A$ and $B$ and not on the starting points, both geodesics have the same cut point.
+Since the calculation of the length of the geodesics and the evaluation of Jacobi fields as the directional derivative of the Riemannian exponential depends only on the matrices $A$ and $B$ and not on the starting points, both geodesics have the same cut point.
 Therefore, it holds $d(U,\text{Cut}(U)) = d(\tilde U,\text{Cut}(\tilde U))$ for any two points $U,\tilde U\in St(n,p)$ of the Stiefel manifold.
 As a result, the following corollary emerges.

 \begin{corollary} Let $U\in St(n,p)$, then it holds

 \end{corollary}

 Furthermore, we can use the second case in the \Cref{prop:cutpoint} to give a limitation for cut points, which are no conjugate points along any geodesic.